YuhuaHe1989/AdvancedContactForm/README.md

 # Contact For

-Add new contact and edit the contact list, need to refresh page to update, but will fix soon.
+Add new contact and edit the contact list, update immediately!